 Liaisons with the Vice Presidents for Standards and Ethics in Audiology and Speech-Language Pathology

-As a semi-autonomous body, formulate and, from time to time, amend the Code of Ethics containing the professional responsibilities by which members and certificate holders shall be bound; develop educational programs and materials on ethics for distribution to members and certificate holders, to academic programs, and to other agencies and associations; formulate and publish procedures that shall be used for the processing of alleged violations of the Code of Ethics, including a reasonable opportunity to be heard through counsel of one's own choosing; use its discretion to determine sanctions for violations, including revocation of membership and certification.
+As a semi-autonomous body, formulate and from time to time amend the Code of Ethics containing the professional responsibilities by which members and certificate holders shall be bound; oversee the development of educational programs and materials on ethics by the Ethics Education Subcommittee (EES) for distribution to members and certificate holders, to academic programs, and to other agencies and associations; formulate and publish procedures that shall be used for the processing of alleged violations of the Code of Ethics, including a reasonable opportunity to be heard through counsel of one's own choosing; use its discretion to determine sanctions for violations, including suspension, revocation, or withholding of membership and certification.

-BOE is a 17 member body that meets in-person 3 times each year (Winter, Summer, and at ASHA Convention) and includes at least 6 Audiologists, 6 Speech-Language Pathologists, 2 Public Members, including 1 Chair and 1 Vice-chair who both vote, and requires that at least 4 of the 12 members are practitioners (current or within past 10 years) and at least 2 of the 4 practitioners have school-based experience.
-The BOE has one subcommittee, the Ethics Education Subcommittee.
+The composition includes at least 6 Audiologists (CCC-A), and at least 6 Speech-Language Pathologists (CCC-SLP), and 2 Public Members, including 1 Chair and 1 Vice Chair who both vote, and requires that at least 4 of the 12 members are practitioners (current or within past 10 years) and at least 2 of the 4 practitioners have school-based experience.
+The Board of Ethics (BOE) has one subcommittee, the Ethics Education Subcommittee (EES).

 All members have 4 year, staggered terms.

-Those appointed to the BOE are experienced both as ASHA certified professionals and volunteers.
+Those appointed to the Board of Ethics are experienced ASHA certified professionals as well as experienced ASHA volunteers.
 Practitioners are preferred.
-State licensing board experience is useful.
-In addition, new members are chosen in terms of suitability to engage in sensitive, confidential work dealing with a variety of ethical, legal and professional disciplinary matters.
+State licensing board experience is extremely helpful.
+In addition, new members are chosen in terms of suitability to engage in sensitive, confidential work dealing with a variety of ethical, legal, and professional disciplinary matters.